-I am going to be 41 this August.
-I only learned how important it is to love myself around the time I was about 37 or later (I say ‘learned’ but I think it is more a case of ‘remembered’ because I feel as children we intuitively know and understand the importance of loving ourselves).
+‘Love yourself’ is fast becoming something of a buzzword these days (thank goodness!).
+But I only learned how important it is to love myself when I was in my late thirties (I say ‘learned’ but I think it is more a case of ‘remembered’ because I feel as children we intuitively know and understand the importance of loving ourselves).
 Can you imagine that!?
 I had all this family and all this education and what not, but something as important as this, I only figured out relatively recently.
 And the thing is, because I had lived in ignorance for so long, I had long been practising the opposite of loving myself for so long… and I had some strong momentum going in that direction.
 But hey, I’m not complaining!
 No Sir!
 I think I am pretty damned lucky if you ask me.
 At least I know now and I have time to do something about it.

 ‘So what’s the big deal with loving yourself?’ you ask.
 Well I’ll tell you – as best as I know.
 First off, since this post is part of a series on happiness, I will point out that it is near enough impossible to be happy if you don’t love yourself.
 Think about it, we are pretty much joined at the hip to ourselves from the time we are born to the time we die, so there is no way we can ever ‘un-friend’ or get rid of ourselves : ) Now just imagine how much fun we’re going to have in life if we are so closely attached to and followed by ‘someone’ who doesn’t love and approve of us.
 Yeah, not much right?
 So we can choose to either be our own best friend or our own worst enemy and if we want to be happy, then we have to go with the first option.